-You can enable SSH service during installation of openSUSE and SLES at the Firewall and SSH section on the Installation Settings screen by setting up the following options:
+You can enable SSH service during installation of openSUSE and SLES at the Security section on the Installation Settings screen by setting up the following options:

 If you missed the option during installation, you could manually install and start the SSH service along with the necessary configurations from the terminal.

 > sudo systemctl status sshd ● sshd.service - OpenSSH Daemon Loaded: loaded (/usr/lib/systemd/system/sshd.service; enabled; vendor preset: disabl> Active: active (running) since Sat 2018-06-02 23:06:28 +08; 41s ago Main PID: 10407 (sshd) Tasks: 1 CGroup: /system.slice/sshd.service └─10407 /usr/sbin/sshd -D Jun 02 23:06:28 linux-tgtg systemd: Starting OpenSSH Daemon...
 Jun 02 23:06:28 linux-tgtg sshd-gen-keys-start: Checking for missing server keys> Jun 02 23:06:28 linux-tgtg sshd-gen-keys-start: ssh-keygen: generating new host > Jun 02 23:06:28 linux-tgtg sshd: Server listening on 0.0.0.0 port 22.
 Jun 02 23:06:28 linux-tgtg sshd: Server listening on :: port 22.
 Jun 02 23:06:28 linux-tgtg systemd: Started OpenSSH Daemon.